 c) Carbonation has a good effect on sugar liquors.
 It is also purification process, enabling a colour reduction of about 40% to 50% together with a reduction in ash content of about 20-25%.

 d) The addition of lime and Carbon Dioxide in the sugar liquor produces Calcium Carbonate precipitates that adsorb the impurities and coloring matter present in the sugar liquor.
-Less soluble salts such as sulphates, colour bodies, starch, and many other impurities are entrapped by the calcium carbonate.
+Less soluble salts such as sulphates, colour bodies, starch, and many other impurities are entrapped by calcium carbonate.

 e) These impurities are subsequently removed in the succeeding filtration process.

-Reactions in Carbonation process
+Reactions in the Carbonation process

 a) This carbonation process involves two distinct steps.